Jump to Section

 One Shoot Day, 25 Pieces of Content.
 Or One Video.
 Your Call.

-Most brands book a crew for a day and leave with a single video.
-That is a waste of a day rate.
-With better planning (not more money), one shoot day fills your content calendar for a month.
+Most brands book a crew for a day and walk away with a single video.
+With better planning (not more money), that same shoot day fills your content calendar for a month.
+Here's the playbook.

 The One-Video Trap